natedoesthings/ScrambleGame/README.md

 How to Run!

-1. Download the latest version of node: https://nodejs.org/en/download/current
+1. Download the latest versio of node: https://nodejs.org/en/download/current

 2. Clone the repo